Republic of the Congo

 Civil society organisations and indigenous people's groups have established CACO-REDD+, a platform for coordinating their engagement in the REDD+ process.

 The Republic of the Congo is a beneficiary of the World Bank's Forest Carbon Partnership Facility and is a partner country of UN-REDD.
+It is also involved in the Central African Forest Intitative (CAFI).

 Status of FLEGT Voluntary Partnership Agreement (VPA)